 I arrived in New Delhi and checked in at the Hotel in Parahganj neighbourhood (where I have never been before in my life).
 Next morning i walked outside, turned around the corner- and there is was - Yes Helping Hands Shop - same beautiful creations, same name, even same brochures displayed at the entrance!

 I walked in into the store and asked them: “Hey, have you expanded?
 I saw your shop at Arambol last year” , and they said: “No, we actually closed that location and opened new one here, in New Delhi”.

 What are the odds that I would book a hotel around the corner from this new location!

 This time i had enough funds and plenty of luggage space not just to buy a couple of pieces from them, but to make the wholesale order!

-So, Heads Up Dear Friends!
-New glorka collection of ponchos and scarves from Nepal and India coming this Spring Season handwoven by blind, deaf and people with other disabilities!
+So, Heads up dear friends!
+New glorka collection of ponchos and scarves from Nepal and India coming this Spring Season handwoven by the blind, the deaf and the other differently able people!